MyNameIsTrez/grug-mod-loader-for-minecraft/README.md

 1. Run `git submodule update --init` to clone the subrepositories.
 2. Press `Ctrl+Shift+B` to open the task menu, and select `Recompile`.
-3. Run `./gradlew runClient` to initialize the `run/` directory.
+3. Run `./gradlew runClient` to initialize the `run/` directory, and launch the game.
-4. From now on you can use `F5` to boot the game.
+4. From now on you can use `F5` to launch the game.

 - See the [Getting Started with Forge](https://docs.minecraftforge.net/en/latest/gettingstarted/) page from Forge's website for more information.